OhioBWC - Basics: (Policy library) - File

 III.
 DEFINITIONS

-Marine Industry Fund (MIF): A separate State of Ohio fund for the payment of compensation and benefits under the Federal Longshore and Harbor Workers’ Compensation Act.
+Marine Industry Fund (MIF): A separate State of Ohio fund, administered by BWC, for the payment of compensation and benefits under the Federal LHWCA.

 IV.
 POLICY

 a.
-Processed by BWC consistent with that act; and
+Processed by BWC consistent with that act: and

 b.
 Charged against the MIF.